-Andy Jampoler lives in the Lost Corner of Loudoun County, Virginia, with his wife, Suzy, a geographer and cartographer.
+Andy Jampoler lives in Washington, D.C., with his wife, Suzy, a geographer and cartographer.
 Suzy now raises seeing eye dog puppies for New York’s Guide Dog Foundation for the Blind.

 Andy is an alumnus of Columbia College and the School of International and Public Affairs, both of Columbia University, in New York City, and of the U.S. State Department Foreign Service Institute’s School of Language Study.

 After completing flight training, during twenty-plus years on active duty in the U.S. Navy that followed, Andy served on the personal staffs of the chief of naval operations, the secretary of defense, and the commander in chief of the Pacific Fleet, and also on the ground in Vietnam.
 He commanded Patrol Squadron Nineteen and Naval Air Station Moffett Field.
 Later he was a senior sales and marketing executive with German and American aerospace companies.